 This is one smart dog, and he’s picking up training remarkably quick.
 Because nothing about his past is known, we’re not sure what training he may have had in the past.
 He seemed to understand ‘sit’ pretty fast, but that’s about it.
 Since arriving in his foster home, he’s learned ‘shake’, is picking up the concept of fetch, and progressing at coming when he’s called.
 He’ll need continued training reinforcement, but seems to be a very eager student.
 He also needs continued house training, although that’s also coming along well.
 He’s quickly learning to do his business outside and should master it in no time.

 Essentially, he needs a forever family that’s ready to take on standard puppy training.
 Chico doesn’t seem set in his ways at all, he’s ready to learn to be a perfect housemate.
-Understand that he’s learning EVERYTHING about living in a home.
-He’s still confused by mirrors, and it took a few days to get the hang of stairs.
-It’s fun to watch him learn all these new skills!
+He’s adjusted very well to his foster home, aside from the nervous barking.
 He also loves toys, but will chew/destroy them if he’s not redirected.
 The good news is that he’s shown zero interest in chewing anything else- no shoes, no furniture, no TV remotes etc.

 Chico loves to cuddle!
 He loves lying next to his humans, ON his humans, and loves sleeping under the covers.
 Wherever you are, he’ll sneak up and steal some space next to you.
 And give a couple kisses as a thank you for loving him and keeping him warm while he puts on weight.
 This boy loves food.
 He’s not picky at all, and always ready for breakfast and dinner.
 And of course he loves his treats (making training wonderfully easy).
-Chico arrived very thin, but he’s already starting to look healthier as the days go by.
+Chico arrived very thin, but put on a good amount of weight and looks much healthier now.

 Overall Chico seems to be a healthy pup.
 He’s been neutered, received his vaccines, heart worm and flea prevention.
 He appears to have an old injury to his left front leg, but it doesn’t slow him down or cause him any pain or discomfort- he doesn’t seem to notice it at all.
 It’s nearly imperceptible except when he’s sitting pretty and waiting for a treat.
-Personality wise, he shows no signs of aggression and no signs of anxiety.
 He’s just a happy, loving and curious little guy who’s almost ready to find his forever home.